Operating Room Assistant

 Through virtual education and clinical orientation, you will develop the skills to succeed.
 Graduates will also complete on the job orientation to the role to ensure they are set up for success.

-Under the supervision of the Clinical Manager, Operating Room Assistants will work with regulated healthcare team members to support safe and effective delivery of surgical/procedural care, ensuring that the operating/procedural room environment is safe, that equipment functions properly, and that the procedure is conducted under conditions that maximize patient safety.
+Under the supervision of the Clinical Manager, OR Assistants will work with regulated health-care team members to support safe and effective delivery of surgical/procedural care, ensuring that the operating/procedural room environment is safe, that equipment functions properly, and that the procedure is conducted under conditions that maximize patient safety.

-OR Assistant duties may include both clinical and non-clinical functions, such as:
+OR Assistant duties may include both clinical and non-clinical functions:

 Clinical:

-- Assembling, setting up and disassembling instrumentation associated with procedures and/or surgeries;
+• Assemble, set up and disassemble instrumentation associated with procedures and/or surgeries;

-- Under the direction of the surgeon/endoscopist/proceduralist: handling of instruments, supplies, and equipment necessary during the procedure/surgery;
+• Under the direction of the surgeon/endoscopist/proceduralist: handle instruments, supplies, and equipment necessary during the procedure/surgery;

-- Under the direction of the surgeon/endoscopist/proceduralist: anticipating the needs of the healthcare team related to the procedure being performed and intraoperative/procedural requirements;
+• Under the direction of the surgeon/endoscopist/proceduralist: anticipate the needs of the health-care team related to the procedure being performed and intraoperative/procedural requirements;

-- Under the direction of the surgeon/endoscopist/proceduralist: ensuring quality patient care during the surgery/procedure with sustaining vigilance and attentiveness to maintain the sterile field;
+• Under the direction of the surgeon/endoscopist/proceduralist: ensure quality patient care during the surgery/procedure with sustaining vigilance and attentiveness to maintain the sterile field;

 Non-Clinical:

-- As required, assist with obtaining, cleaning and maintaining equipment;
+• Assist with obtaining, cleaning and maintaining equipment, as required;

 Training is provided at no cost to the participant with a valid two-year return of service agreement.